 Knowledge to decide

-Once the tree of concept and the knowledge base have been grown, different options are available (monorail, modular wagons, individual capsules and vacuum tube, electromagnetic propulsion, jet propulsion, air cushion…), the next question for innovators now is to decide which ones are commercially, technically and socially interesting to be turned into a reality.
+Once the tree of concept and the knowledge base has been grown, different options are available (monorail, modular wagons, individual capsules, and vacuum tube, electromagnetic propulsion, jet propulsion, air cushion…), the next question for innovators now is to decide which ones are commercially, technically and socially interesting to be turned into a reality.

 The simplified version of the C-K tree, presenting different alternatives to high-speed-trains-as-we-know-it

 In which options should we invest our effort and resource available at the moment?
 There are two possible choices:

 Choice #1: “Well, we will do this because I like this idea and we can do it”